PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### getBalance

-This service is used to get user balances from PTOY Network (testnet).
+This service is used to get user balances from PTOYMatrix Network (testnet).

 > Parameters